By Dr. Keith Sheehan

 Now that we’ve covered what does NOT cause increased blood pressure (pharmaceutical deficiency), let’s talk about what actually DOES cause increase blood pressure, and how do you fix it?

-In a nutshell, increased contraction of the muscles comprising the arterial walls, and inability to relax them will cause an increase in blood pressure, and make you more susceptible to stroke and heart disease, among other problems (such as stroke).
+In a nutshell, increased contraction of the muscles comprising the arterial walls, and inability to relax them will cause an increase in blood pressure, and make you more susceptible to stroke and heart disease, amongst other problems (such as stroke).
 But what causes that?

 Stay tuned for next week’s email where I cover the causes of hypertension.